-So today, we’ll be comparing the All-New Ring Stick Up Cam Wired vs. Battery, there are a lot of great features that these two smart cameras have in common.
-But generally, the rebranded Ring Stick Up Cam Elite (aka Gen 2 Ring Stick Up Cam Wired) has a slight edge in pretty much every metric: the wired model takes everything that’s great about the battery-powered cam and gives it a bit of an upgrade.
+So today, we’ll be comparing the All-New Ring Stick Up Cam Battery vs. Plug-in vs. Elite.
+There are a lot of great features that these three smart cameras have in common.
+But generally, the rebranded Ring Stick Up Cam Elite (aka Gen 2 Ring Stick Up Cam Wired) has a slight edge in pretty much every metric: it takes everything that’s great about the Ring Stick Up Cam Battery & Plug-In and gives it a bit of an upgrade.